cole/aiosmtplib/docs/usage.rst

-To send a message, create an :py:class:`email.message.Message` object, set approprate headers ("From" and one of "To", "Cc" or "Bcc", at minimum), then pass it to :func:`send_message` with the hostname and port of an SMTP server.
+To send a message, create an :py:class:`email.message.Message` object, set approprate headers ("From" and one of "To", "Cc" or "Bcc", at minimum), then pass it to :func:`send` with the hostname and port of an SMTP server.

 For details on creating :py:class:`email.message.Message` objects, see `the stdlib documentation examples